StarterX4/chrome-preload-on-os-startup/README.md

 # Chromium Preload &nbsp;<img src="https://raw.githubusercontent.com/Alex313031/Chromium-Preload/main/icon.png" width="48">
-A simple Chrome extension making use of the "background" permission and JS *sleep* function to preload Chrome(ium) on OS startup and keep it running in the background.
+A simple Chrome extension making use of the "background" permission and JS *sleep* function to preload Chromium-based browsers on OS startup and keep it running in the background.

 ### Install